SyneRBI/SIRF/UserGuide.md

 -|
 AcquisitionData | AcquisitionData | none

+Removes the oversampling along the readout direction.

 #### NoiseAdjustGadget

 input | output | parameters |
 -|
 AcquisitionData | AcquisitionData | none

+Ensures that the noise between different receiver coils is not correlated and that each receiver coils has a similar noise level.

 #### AsymmetricEchoAdjustGadget